Ryan Swoboda

-Ryan Swoboda (born September 19, 1998) is an American football offensive tackle.
+Ryan Swoboda (born September 19, 1998) is an American former football offensive tackle.
 He played college football at Virginia and UCF.

 Early life and education

 Swoboda committed to play college football for the Virginia Cavaliers after attending Windermere Preparatory School.
 He was a member of the Cavaliers football team from 2017 until transferring to UCF in 2022.
 He played in the NFLPA Collegiate Bowl following the 2022 season.